tektoncd/community/teps/0091-verified-remote-resources.md

 -->

-Task verification using Cosign requires fetching from a possibly external OCI repository (the same repository as the builder image), so when a Task Bundle is configured to be verified, some overhead is incurred on the order of approximately 5 seconds per Task Bundle.
-Task Bundles that are not configured to be verified will have no change in performance.
+Task verification using Cosign requires fetching from a possibly external OCI repository (the same repository as the builder image), so when a Remote Resource is configured to be verified, some overhead is incurred on the order of approximately 5 seconds per Remote Resource.
+Remote Resources that are not configured to be verified will have no change in performance.

 Tekton Chains will only need to make simple decisions over only locally